deep2003-github/Personal-Website-dark-light-theme-/README.md

 # Personal-Website-dark-light-theme-
-Personal Website made using HTML , CSS and Javascript.
+Portfolio Website made using HTML , CSS and Javascript.
 Both dark and light theme available.